tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 This document defines four keys for destination rules.
 Any destination rule MUST contain the `proxies` key.
 Values corresponding to the `proxies` key may be either an empty array, which implies that no proxy defined in this PvD can process matching traffic, or an array of strings with at least one proxy `identifier` string.
-All destination rules MUST also contain at least one other key use to describe the destination properties.
-Each key's value MUST be an array with at least one entry.
+A destination rule MAY contain one or more additional keys that describe destination properties.
+If no destination property keys are present, the rule matches all destinations, subject to proxy protocol and proxy applicability checks described in {{using-destination-rules}}.
+Each destination property key's value MUST be an array with at least one entry.

 Extensions or proprietary deployments can define new keys to describe destination properties.
 Any destination rules that include keys not known to the client, or values that cannot be